 There’s something about dairy…

 “In the past, and this is how I trained in nutrition science, we were very nutrient-focused,” says nutrition scientist and accredited dietitian Dr Tim Crowe.
-“But over the last few years, we’re seeing that food is much more than the sum of its parts – you can see a whole lot of additional health benefits from a food as a whole rather than just individual nutrients.”
+“But over the last few years, we’re seeing that food is much more than the sum of its parts.
+You can see a whole lot of additional health benefits from a food as a whole rather than just individual nutrients.”

 One of the most studied examples of the food matrix effect is the dairy matrix.
 While the full potential of the food matrix is yet to be fully understood, there’s evidence to show that the dairy food matrix could help to prevent some chronic diseases and support gut health.

 “Many years ago, we were focused on having less saturated fat because of heart disease,” Dr Crowe says.
 “So, dairy was seen as one of those foods to have less of.
-But the research that’s been coming in over the last decade shows that dairy foods are actually linked with either no change in risk or a lower risk of things like heart disease and type two diabetes.”
+But the research that’s been coming in over the last decade shows that dairy foods are actually linked with either no change in risk or a lower risk of things like heart disease and type 2 diabetes.”

 “There’s a very complex thing going on in dairy,” Dr Crowe says.
 “It’s called the milk fat globule matrix.
 This means the fats in dairy foods forms a ball, or a globule.
-The outside of that little ball contains lipids that can benefit brain function, cholesterol synthesis and gut activity, all because of the structure of this dairy matrix.”
+The outside of that little ball contains lipids that can benefit brain function, cholesterol synthesis and gut activity.
+All because of the structure of this dairy matrix.”

-“The calcium actually binds with cholesterol in your in your gut, which may help you stop absorbing some of it,” says Dr Crowe.
-“It may even explain why calcium in dairy is linked to a lower risk of colorectal cancer, because you’re actually binding some of these cholesterol precursors, and you excrete them from your gut rather than absorbing them.”
+“The calcium actually binds with cholesterol in your in your gut,” says Dr Crowe.
+“This may help you stop absorbing some of it.
+It may even explain why calcium in dairy is linked to a lower risk of colorectal cancer, because you’re actually binding some of these cholesterol precursors, and you excrete them from your gut rather than absorbing them.”

 “They changed their advice from no longer focusing on reduced fat back to food in its more natural state,” Dr Crowe says.
-“With this change in health advice, you can enjoy cheese, you can enjoy yoghurt, you can enjoy a full fat milk as part of your diet.”
+“With this change in health advice, you can enjoy cheese.
+You can enjoy yoghurt.
+You can enjoy a full fat milk as part of your diet.”

-“The best dietary pattern that we know of is the Mediterranean diet,” he says, “This is not a food or a nutrient – it’s a packet, a way of eating.
-When you look at dietary patterns that generally have lots of plant-based foods and minimally processed foods and contain some animal foods, they’re linked with a whole host of health benefits.
+“The best dietary pattern that we know of is the Mediterranean diet,” he says, “This is not a food or a nutrient.
+It’s a packet, a way of eating.
+When you look at dietary patterns that generally have lots of plant-based foods and minimally processed foods and contain some animal foods?
+They’re linked with a whole host of health benefits.